denisecase/big-data-on-proxmox-ubuntu/README.md

   * Do not install VirtualBox Guest Addons on Ubuntu (incompatible with Proxmox)
 * After restart, login.
 Exit the wizards (or read and work through them).
 * Do not upgrade to Version 20, but accept updates for 18.
+* In the lower left of the Ubuntu desktop, click the nine dots.
+Scroll to second window if needed to find "Terminal".
-* Open a terminal to begin installing software.
+* Open a Terminal to begin installing software.
 * sudo apt-get update
 *	sudo apt install software-properties-common
 *	sudo apt update